cblanke2/AftermathBlameAssigner/README.md

 # Aftermath Blame Assigner

 The Aftermath Blame Assigner (_aftermath_blame_assigner.py_) is a simple script for logging resource intensive processes on Linux servers, written in Python3.
-The script partiall supports other UNIX-like OSs, primarily FreeBSD, but some features (such as logging Disk I/O) do not work on these systems.
+The script partially supports other UNIX-like OSs, primarily FreeBSD, but some features (such as logging Disk I/O) do not work on these systems.

 #### Automatic Installlation
 The installation of Aftermath Blame Assigner on **CentOS 7x+**, **Ubuntu 18x+**, **Manjaro 18x+**, and **FreeBSD 12x+** can be automated using the _aba_install.sh_ bash script.
 There should be no issues running the install script on (up to date) distros closely related to **CentOS**, **Ubuntu**, **Manjaro**, and **FreeBSD** (such as as **RHEL**, **Debian**, **Arch**, etc.), but this has not been extensively tested.